Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/docs/Get-AzOracleDatabaseDbServer.md

 ## EXAMPLES

-### Example 1: Gets a list of the Database Servers for a Cloud Exadata Infrastructure resource
+### Example 1: Get a list of the Database Servers for a Cloud Exadata Infrastructure resource
 ```powershell
 Get-AzOracleDatabaseDbServer -Cloudexadatainfrastructurename "OFake_PowerShellTestExaInfra" -ResourceGroupName "PowerShellTestRg"
 ```